-Small- and Medium-Sized Establishments Comprise a Significant Share of New Mexico's Economy transportation and warehouse establishments in New Mexico have less than 50 employees.
+Small- and Medium-Sized Establishments Comprise a Significant Share of New Mexico's Economy

+In key sectors such as professional services, manufacturing, trade, and transportation, New Mexico's establishments tend to be smaller compared to the United States.
+Almost 90% of establishments in Professional Services, for example, have less than 10 employees compared to 10% in the United States.
+Likewise, 47% of Manufacturing establishments and 52% of Transportation and Warehousing establishments in New Mexico have less than 50 employees.
 These figures are, respectively, 22% and 28% for the United States as a whole.
 The number of smaller establishments in New Mexico suggests that small- and medium-sized businesses have a prominent role in the state's economy and that even larger firms tend to operate on a smaller scale when doing business locally.